 To prevent severe chemical inhalation and burn injuries, employees and consumers should consider first safer alternatives.
 Safety experts also encourage modifying a cleaning process to reduce skin contact with industrial cleaners.
 Ventilation is an important part of any safety guideline as well.
 Reducing airborne chemical exposure is critical.
 Maintaining skin and cleaning work areas can also help prevent skin and inhalation injury risks.
 Personal protective equipment (PPE) should be provided by employers to avoid exposure to chemicals.
 PPE may include chemical-resistant gloves, aprons, coveralls, and masks.

 If you or a loved one suffered a chemical burn injury, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio burn injury lawyer, and he will help you answer critical questions regarding chemical injury lawsuits.
+You will speak directly with Mr. Lyon, an Ohio burn injury lawyer, and he will help you answer critical questions regarding burn injury lawsuits.